Simulation-based inference in a Bayesian quadratic model

 }

-With these values of the predctive distribution we can even plot prediction bands for the weights:
+With this sample of the predictive distribution we can even plot prediction bands for the s:

 quantiles <- apply(samples, 2, quantile, c(0.025,0.975))

-Analytical inference on this predictive distribution is quite complicated, if possible.
+Analytical inference on this predictive distribution is far more complicated.

 Time to individual work